Del Rio, Texas, the county seat of Val Verde County, has a history that goes back far beyond the establishment of the city.

-The Del Rio area and its history goes back far beyond its establishment as a city.
-Thousands of years before, the area was first settled by prehistoric Indians who lived in caves and rock shelters along the banks of the Rio Grande and Devils River, as early as 11,000 years ago.
-Later, when Spanish explorers came through the area, they described the Native Americans with a number of descriptions, but, were probably Jumano bands, who, by the 1700’s, had mostly joined with Apache groups.
-The first Spanish exploration of the area occurred in 1690 when Gaspar Castano de Sosa crossed the Rio Grande River near Del Rio on his way to establish settlements in what is New Mexico today.
+Thousands of years before Del Rio was established, the area was first settled by prehistoric Indians who lived in caves and rock shelters along the banks of the Rio Grande and Devils River as early as 11,000 years ago.
+Later, when Spanish explorers came through the area, they described the Native Americans with several descriptions but were probably Jumano bands, who, by the 1700s, had mostly joined with Apache groups.
+The first Spanish exploration of the area occurred in 1690 when Gaspar Castano de Sosa crossed the Rio Grande near Del Rio on his way to establish settlements in what is New Mexico today.

-A few of these Spaniards settled on the north side of the Rio Grande River, in what would later become Texas.
+A few of these Spaniards settled on the north side of the Rio Grande in what would later become Texas.
 However, the mission lasted only briefly.
 In 1808, another mission was established about three miles downstream on San Felipe Creek.
-It, too, was short lived.
+It, too, was short-lived.

-In February, 1849, the Whiting and Smith expedition passed through the area surveying Texas’ new southwestern boundary.
-Soon, afterwards, a temporary post called Camp Blake was established along the San Antonio-El Paso Road on the Devils River.
-This post, along with others, including Camp Hudson, 21 miles north of Comstock, were established to protect area settlers and travelers against Indian attacks.
+In February 1849, the Whiting and Smith expedition passed through the area surveying Texas’ new southwestern boundary.
+Soon afterward, a temporary post called Camp Blake was established along the San Antonio-El Paso Road on the Devils River.
+This post, along with others, including Camp Hudson, 21 miles north of Comstock, was established to protect area settlers and travelers against Indian attacks.

-By 1856-57, the San Felipe Springs were situated at the crossroads of the 1,470 mile San Antonio-San Diego mail route and the Chihuahua Road used by wagons hauling silver and gold from Mexico to Indianola, the chief port on the Texas coast.
+By 1856-57, San Felipe Springs was situated at the crossroads of the 1,470-mile San Antonio-San Diego mail route and the Chihuahua Road used by wagons hauling silver and gold from Mexico to Indianola, the chief port on the Texas coast.

 The community of San Felipe del Rio got its start in 1868 when the San Felipe Agricultural, Manufacturing, and Irrigation Company was organized.
 Purchasing thousands of acres of land around San Felipe Creek and constructing a network of irrigation canals, they promoted settlement by giving land as wages to its employees, as well as selling small tracts of land to newly arriving settlers.
 By 1871, the company had completed canals to 1,500 acres of land.
 The irrigation canals also provided water to the developing settlement.
 By 1875, the number of acres of land under irrigation had doubled.
 Some of the canals are still in operation today.